Renato Balestra: Early life

 Born in Trieste, Renato Balestra grew up immersed in the Mid-European cultural environment.
 In a family of architects and engineers, he stood out for his artistic spirit and explored painting, music and scenography in his free time.

-His career in fashion began almost by chance, when friends sent one of his sketches to the Italian Fashion Center (Centro Italiano della Moda, CMI): immediately noticed for his talent, he was invited to take part in a Haute Couture show.
+His career in fashion began almost by chance, when friends sent one of his sketches to the Italian Fashion Center (Centro Italiano della Moda, CMI): immediately noticed for his talent, he was invited to take part in an Haute Couture show.
 By 1953, he had achieved such success that he quit his studies in engineering and completed his apprenticeship at Jole Veneziani's atelier.

-Considered the "painter of fashion", he leveraged his artistic spirit to create a synergy with Italian Haute Couture, which he deeply transformed over the decades.
+Considered the "painter of fashion", he created a synergy with Italian Haute Couture, which he deeply transformed over the decades.
 By the 1970s, he was famous for his signature "Embroidery Painting", based on the original use of materials and actual painting on fabrics of any kind.
 His mastery of transparencies, through innovation and freedom of expression, spoke to modern, strong, and sensual women.